 While the past can help build a school’s reputation, these days the skills students need to be competitive in the workplace are changing at a fast pace.
 Purdue was ranked number 1 by recruiters for its management and information systems major, number 2 in engineering, and number 8 in computer science-proof that this school is keeping its programs and curriculum in line with current technology and valuable workplace skills.
-Purdue, a public university in Ohio, enrolls more than half its students from its home state.
+Purdue, a public university in Indiana, enrolls more than half its students from its home state.

 Perhaps the secret behind ASU’s success with refcruiters is one of geography.
 The school, which is located in Phoenix, is split into four different campuses throughout the city; this allows the school’s polytechnic, liberal arts, and professional programs to flourish independently without vying for the spotlight.
 ASU’s highly ranked engineering programs-the undergraduate degrees have been ranked in the top 10% of programs in the U.S.-are certainly a draw for recruiters, as are the school’s business and economics programs.